Carrie Figdor

-Carrie Figdor is an associate professor of philosophy at the University of Iowa.
+Carrie Figdor is a professor of philosophy at the University of Iowa.

 Her research focuses on the philosophy of mind, metaphysics, and ethics.
 Before pursuing a career in philosophy, Figdor was a journalist with the Associated Press for eleven years.

 Education and career

 Figdor received a bachelor's degree in political science from Swarthmore College in 1981.
 She went on to receive a master's degree and doctorate in philosophy from the City University of New York Graduate Center in 1997 and 2005, respectively.

 Before beginning her career in philosophy, Figdor served as a local correspondent in Caracas for The Wall Street Journal between 1986 and 1988.
 She also began to work for the Associated Press in 1986, where she served as a reporter and editor in various locations until 1997.
 While at the AP, she primarily reported on issues related to government, international relations, and society.
 After receiving her master's degree in philosophy, she accepted a position as an adjunct professor at the College of Staten Island, and later a position as adjunct professor at Rutgers University.
 After finishing her doctorate, she served as a visiting assistant professor in the Department of Philosophy and Religious Studies at Claremont McKenna College for two years, before accepting a permanent position as assistant professor in the Department of Philosophy and the Interdisciplinary Program in Cognitive Neuroscience at the University of Iowa in 2007, where she received tenure in 2013.
 (She also served as a visiting assistant professor at Duke University for a term.)

 Outside of her university and journalistic work, Figdor is also a co-host of the New Books in Philosophy podcast, a member of the American Philosophical Association, the Society for Philosophy and Psychology (where she has served on the executive committee and co-chaired the Diversity Committee), the Southern Society for Philosophy and Psychology, and the Philosophy of Science Association.